sameer-coder/candidate-takehome/README.md

 #### Question 1
 For you what is missing in the project to make it production ready?
+#### Answer
+There are quite a few things missing to make it production ready.
+Following is the list:
+1. Security
+At the moment there are no security measures in place.
+We can use "helmet" module to implement several different middlewares which add to the security

+2. Routes
+Routes need to seperated from index.js into their own directory.
+We can further split the routes depending on the module/functionality.
+Also route for 404 page not found is missing

+3. Authentication
+Authentication is missing and we can add a token based authentication even though the app is internal only.

+4. Logging
+We can use packages like pino logger/winston to implement structured logging in json format which makes it easy for debugging and gathering information later.
+It will also allow us to use different logging levels based on the environment

+5. Validation
+Inputs from the front end are not validated.
+We need to implement validation and reject the request early if validation fails.
+We can use validator.js or express-validator for this purpose.

+6. Config
+Config needs to be have seperate files for dev, staging and production

+7. Error handling
+We can add a package like Sentry to log all errors to a centralized place which enables developers to respond to error faster.
+We can also add a global error handler to catch any unhandled exceptions.

+8. Testing
+Unit tests are missing negative test(scenarios where the input is invalid).
+Integration tests also need to be added.
+There is no way to check coverage. nyc is a good package which works with mocha to provide code coverage

+9. Https support
+Https support needs to be added.
+At the moment its only working on http

+10. Mechanism to fetch top 100 games from play store/app store
+At the moment the top 100 games are loaded from a json file for simplicity.
+We need to call the play store/app store apis to fetch the data directly from their sources.

+11. Docker
+We can dockerize the application so that we can spin up multiple instances with minimum effort.

+12. Appliacation Performance Monitoring (APM)
+An APM like New Relic should be integrated in code to get realtime performance and error metrics.

 #### Question 2
 To achieve the final business goal what is your Roadmap and Action plan?
+#### Answer
+**Objective**  : We need to get data for all apps from all different app stores and expose it as an API service to be used by other teams.

+**RoadMap**
+- Data feasibility Analysis
+- Technical discussion on implementation approaches
+- Integrate all app stores into the application
+- Implement test suite with good code coverage
+- Add SSL certificates
+- Check security practices
+- Dockerize application
+- Deploy to staging
+- QA automated testing
+- Load testing
+- Create API documentation
+- Create a deployment checklist
+- Deploy the service
+- Collect feedback from other teams using the service

+*Target deadline* - 2 weeks

+**Challenges**
+If the app store apis provide partial data or have rate limits then find alternative way to retrieve remaining data

+**Action plan**
+- Make a list of all different play stores from which data has to be collected
+- Check if the api provided by the stores have any kind of limits on data collection at repeated intervals
+- Design the database schema in such a way that queries can be optimized
+- Add appropriate database indexed
+- Upgrade Node.js and other technologies to latest versions so that we can leverage performance improvements
+- Write code for pulling data from different sources and refreshing the data at periodic intervals
+- Use mocha and chai for writing unit tests and nyc for code coverage
+- Add https support to the code
+- Implement security measures in code by using different security packages available for Node.js
+- Audit for vulnerabilities in code
+- Dockerize the application
+- Deploy the application to staging environment
+- QA will run automated tests and provide the sign off
+- Load test the application by simulating load
+- Check if the application passes the deployment checklist
+- Deploy the application to production